Community Convos

 For a flourishing Fort Worth!

-Sessions will be available in accessible locations at community greenspaces such as the Trinity Trails, Botanic Gardens, Fort Worth Nature Center and Refuge, and other sites around Fort Worth.
+Sessions are in accessible locations at community greenspaces such as the Trinity Trails, Botanic Gardens, Fort Worth Nature Center and Refuge, and other sites around Fort Worth.

 The program will be open anyone age 21+ seeking support, connection, and/or tools to live more mindfully and healthfully.